8fold/site-joshbruce.com/content/private/essays-and-editorials/finances/budgeting/content.md

 # Budgeting

-I've always been torn on the word "budget."
-Mainly because I think the connotation of the word has overtaken the denotation (common use) of the word, which is:
+I'm torn on the word "budget."
+I think the connotation has overtaken the denotation (common use), which is:

 > an estimate of income and expenditure for a set period of time.